roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 02Page 4

+===

- 02Page 4 ****** The Hard Body's Continuing Education Ch.
-02 ****** bydlsloan© "Silly slut," Sam chided.
+"Silly slut," Sam chided.
 "Try as hard as you want, but we control the time.
 We control your cunt.
 You'll cum when we want you to, and not a second before.
 Five minutes."

  Five minutes later, Cori was in the hands of Captain Jack.
 They had run out of bottled water, so he wet her down with a bucket of sea water, the sweet, salty scent strong as it washed over her.
 Jack's working-man hands were thick, coarse and strong.
 While he wasn't intentionally rough with her, his hands weren't used to gentle touch.
 His calloused fingers rubbed over her sensitive flesh, arousing her all the more.
 She wanted him to grab, squeeze and rub her forever.
 Instead, it was over almost as soon as it started.